 6 Herbs to Grow Year-Round:

-1. Basil.
 Start basil in well-draining potting soil.
-Place pots in a south-facing window – basil likes lots of sun and warmth.
+Place pots in a south-facing window because basil likes lots of sun and warmth.
 Water when the potting soil is dry to the touch.

-2. Parsley.
-Choose parsley seedlings or seeds and plant in well-draining potting mix.
+Choose parsley seedlings and plant in well-draining potting mix.
 Parsley likes full sun but is able to grow in an east- or west-facing window.
 Remember that in shade, water doesn’t evaporate as quickly, so check soil to ensure it’s dried out between waterings.

 Feed the plants every two weeks with half-strength liquid fertilizer.

-3. Mint.
 No light?
 No problem.
 Mint is one of the easiest herbs to grow and can survive, even thrive, with little light.
 Plant in potting mix and water regularly.
-Pinch back every couple of weeks.
+Pinch back mint every couple of weeks.